Dmitry Demushkin: Political beliefs

 During his membership in the Slavic Union, Demushkin had Nazi views.
 However, in a 2015 interview with the online publication Meduza, Demushkin said that National Socialism is a “dead end path”, and today he considers himself a “traditional nationalist.”

-Demushkin demands that the Russian people be given state-forming status and that appropriate amendments be made to the Russian Constitution.
+Demushkin has argued that the Russian people be given state-forming status and that appropriate amendments be made to the Russian Constitution.

 At the same time, he calls the slogan Russia for Russians “not very correct and requires deciphering.”
 In his opinion, the slogan should be interpreted as "Russia for the Russians and other indigenous peoples of Russia."
 Indigenous peoples refers to peoples who "live on the territory of the country, participate in its defense, construction and strengthening and do not have their own national formations outside Russia."

 He believes that Russians, Ukrainians and Belarusians are one people.

 He advocates for the introduction of a visa regime with the countries of Central Asia, to restore order in the migration sphere and the labor market, and to eliminate ethnic monopolies for ethnic communities.

 He is a supporter of the de-Sovietization of Russia.
 He is the coordinator of the committee "For the Removal of Lenin's Mummy!"

-Demushkin is one of the key organizers of the Russian March.
+Demushkin is one of the key organizers of the Russian march.

 In an interview with the Nevex TV news agency, he promised to completely change Russian television if he came to power, as it contributes to the moral degradation of young people.
 In particular, Demushkin said that MTV would definitely be closed under him, since, in his opinion, it was engaged in the promotion of homosexuality.

 On May 5, 2012, in an interview with the Russian news agency Novy Region, Demushkin stated that “today there is not a single organization and party that would reflect the interests of Russians.
 We have communists, liberals, bureaucrats, "the party of crooks and thieves".
 But there is no Russian party.
 We are striving for universal ethno-political Russian solidarity.”

 He did not publicly express his position on the beginning of Russo-Ukrainian war in 2014, but he considered the actions of the Russian authorities erroneous, since they actually only strengthened anti-Russian sentiments in Ukraine.

 In 2022, Demushkin condemned Russia's invasion of Ukraine and demanded an end to it.
 In November 2022, two protocols were drawn up against Demushkin for spreading fake news about the Russian military.
 Shortly before that, his apartment was searched, and his phone was confiscated.
 Demushkin's lawyer linked the persecution with the Demushkin's journalistic activities.